aLink536/simple-cast/README.md

 # 🌤️ VibeCast

-**VibeCast** is a simple, modular weather app built with modern web technologies — designed to provide live weather conditions with a chill UI, animated visuals, and ambient vibes.
+**VibeCast** is a simple, modular weather app built with modern web technologies — designed to provide live weather conditions

 This is a learning project for exploring:
 - 📦 Web Components